Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: Introduction

 In the cardiovascular field, debates continue over the optimal methodologies for quantifying functional and morphological changes following surgical procedure in murine models, like atherosclerosis or myocardial infarction.
 Key questions revolve around how plaque size or infarct size should be measured, how it should be expressed (as a percentage based on a single section, averaged across multiple sections, and should focus solely on affected regions or include the entire organ).
 The absence of consensus has led to a heterogeneous body of published data, which complicates the translation of findings and impedes the development of standardized measurement protocols.
-As a result, researchers often find themselves reconstructing methodologies from scratch, slowing progress and undermining reproducibility within this vital area of cardiovascular research.
+As a result, researchers must often reconstruct methodologies independently, slowing progress and reducing reproducibility in cardiovascular research

-The development of computer-based systems and artificial intelligence (AI) offers promising solutions for improving standardization and consistency in cardiovascular research.
-While these tools are mainly used for large datasets, smaller datasets from animal studies are often neglected.
-There is a growing movement in the cardiovascular community to minimize animal use \citep{hubrecht20193rs} and obtain maximum information from minimal samples, even though current AI applications like 3D reconstructions do not fully support this approach.
+Computer-based systems and artificial intelligence (AI) can improve standardization and consistency in cardiovascular research.
+While these tools are typically applied to large datasets, smaller datasets from animal studies receive less attention.
+The cardiovascular community increasingly seeks to minimize animal use \cite{hubrecht20193rs} and obtain maximum information from minimal samples, even though current AI applications like 3D reconstructions do not fully support this approach.
 The variety of methods currently used raises concerns about the reliability of tissue analysis results.
 Therefore, efforts are being made to compare different methods on the same limited datasets to improve consistency and standardization across laboratories, ultimately strengthening the reproducibility of cardiovascular research.